What is composting?

 If you are lucky enough to have a huge amount of compost then you have more options.
 You can be generous when digging it in to a vegetable patch and you can spread it thinly over your lawn.
 This will help the grass more than anything else that you may add to lawn.

-take care when spreading it on the lawn because you need to scatter it thinly, If you leave areas of grass that are completely covered which compost, this will kill the grass because compost provides a high level of nutrients which in some cases are too much for plants to cope with.
+Take care when spreading it on the lawn because you need to scatter it thinly.
+If you leave areas of grass that are completely covered with compost, this will kill the grass because compost provides a high level of nutrients which in some cases are too much for plants to cope with.

 Whatever you do with compost in the garden you can be sure that it will do some good somewhere.
 The benefits of using compost around growing plants will become obvious after a while and when you see this it will encourage you to carry on making compost of green waste into the future.

 It is well possible to make compost in the winter provided the weather isn’t so cold for too long.
 In really cold weather where the temperature is at freezing point or below little or nothing will happen.
 Any green waste that’s placed in a compost bin in these conditions will stay preserved.